 Cable/Satellite/Telco VOD services: US only

 Distribber has the ability to report your iTunes revenue.
 Above you can see our BETA version reporting system, we are always working to improve this and feedback is always welcome.
-We update these reports monthly, but you will have 24/7 access to revenue reports via the "Dashboard" tab.
+We update these reports quarterly, but you will have 24/7 access to revenue reports via the "Dashboard" tab.
 For $9.99 you can request the latest report at anytime during the month.
 This is very helpful if you are running a marketing campaign and would like to view your latest stats to insure your campaign is working.

 Distribber has just announced its BETA version of Amazon Reporting as well.
 More info to come.

 We are waiting for Hulu to have the ability to export reports that we can ingest.
 We have contacted them recently and they are working on it.

 If you are delivering just one standard definition (SD) film to iTunes, there is a one-time charge of $1560 , which covers all the encoding, chapter breaking, tagging, and general caretaking that we’ll do to usher your film to full iTunes compliance and placement in the iTunes store.

 After that, there is a flat annual service fee of $225 per film.
 The first year’s service fee is included in your $1560 .